n-verbitsky/postmanCourse/README.md

 ### Quick start

-Just copy this repo on your local machine.
+Just copy/fork this repo on your local machine.

+You can check completed tasks in your first homework by running `npm test` in terminal.
+That will execute specs under test folder.

 ### License